KnightLian/ALGORITHM_CATEGORY/README.md

 # ALGORITHM_CATEGORY
-Categorized Algorithm Questions from Leecode or somewhere else
+Categorized Algorithm Questions from Leecode or lintcode